verrazzano/verrazzano/install/install-olcne.md

   ```

 #### Load Balancers
-Verrazzano on Oracle Linux Cloud Native Environment can use external load balancer services.
+Verrazzano on Oracle Linux Cloud Native Environment uses external load balancer services.
 These will not automatically be provided by Verrazzano or Kubernetes.
-If desired two load balancers may be deployed outside of subnet used for the Kubernetes cluster.
+Two load balancers must be deployed outside of the subnet used for the Kubernetes cluster.
 One load balancer is for management traffic and the other for application traffic.
-If load balancers are not created the management and application user interfaces will need to be accessed by IP address.

 Specific steps will differ for each load balancer provider, but a generic configuration and an OCI example follow.